MarkusHollstein/CarND-Capstone/README.md

     Markus Hollstein : mhollstein1@gmx.de
     Mamdouh Murad : mamdouh93morad@gmail.com

-Please use one of the two installation options, either native or docker installation.

 Please use **one** of the two installation options, either native **or** docker installation.